Ferencvárosi TC–Újpest FC rivalry: 1905-1930: Early years

-In 1927 Ferencváros clinched the title, finishing 7 points above Újpest.
-The campaign's second derby, played at Üllői Út was an especially violent affair, as the game featured 4 red cards, as Ferencváros won the Derbi 2-1, with a brace from Miklós Dán, who himself did not remain on the pitch until the final whistle.
+In 1927, Ferencváros clinched the title, finishing 7 points above Újpest.
+The campaign's second derby, played at Üllői Út, was an especially violent affair, as the game featured four red cards.
+Ferencváros won the Derbi 2-1, with a brace from Miklós Dán, who himself did not remain on the pitch until the final whistle.
 Dán was given a red card in the 86th minute of the game.

 In 1928 Ferencváros won their 11th title.

 1930-1945: Emergence of Újpest, development of the rivalry

-The rivalry can be traced back to the 1930s when Újpest won their first Hungarian League title, under headcoach Lajos Bányai, 2 points above Ferencváros.
-Ferencváros were the only team to get a win at Újpesti Stadion that season, as they defeated UTE 2-1, with an '88 minute winner from Szedlacsik.
+The rivalry can be traced back to the 1930s, when Újpest won their first Hungarian League title, under head coach Lajos Bányai, two points above Ferencváros.
+Ferencváros was the only team to get a win at Újpesti Stadion that season, as they defeated UTE 2-1, with an 88 minute winner from Szedlacsik.

-The purple and whites managed to successfully defend their title the following season.
-In April 1931, Újpest recorded their first win over Ferencváros in five years, as they defeated the green and whites 3-1, with István Avar scoring a brace.
+Újpest managed to successfully defend their title the following season.
+In April 1931, Újpest recorded their first win over Ferencváros in five years, as they defeated Ferencváros 3-1, with István Avar scoring a brace.
 25,000 people attended the game at UTE-Stadion.

-In 1932 Ferencváros won the league with a 100% win record with coach Zoltán Blum, winning all 22 of their games, outscoring their opponents 105 to 18. Újpest finished runners-up.
-In Gameday 19 of the 1931/32 season, Ferencváros shut out Újpest 5-0 at Megyeri Út, becoming the first team to score five goals at Megyeri Út in a leaguegame since MTK in April 1918.
+In 1932, Ferencváros achieved a 100% win record with coach Zoltán Blum, winning all 22 of their games and outscoring their opponents 105 to 18. Újpest finished runners-up.
+In game 19 of the 1931/32 season, Ferencváros shut out Újpest 5-0 at Megyeri Út, becoming the first team to score five goals at Megyeri Út in a league game since MTK in April 1918.
 József Takács and Géza Toldi both scored a brace.

-In 1933 Újpest won their 3rd national championship, finishing 2 points above their 9th district rivals, and 1 point above MTK.
+In 1933, Újpest won their third national championship, finishing two points above their 9th district rivals, and 1 point above MTK.
 FTC, UTE and MTK were embroiled in a 3-way title race for almost the entire season.
 Ferencváros' title hopes blew up, when Újpest defeated them 1-0 on May 14, with a goal from Pál Jávor.

-In January 1938 Újpest defeated Ferencváros 4-2, and handed the green and whites their first league defeat since March 1937.
+In January 1938, Újpest defeated Ferencváros 4-2, and handed Ferencváros their first league defeat since March 1937.
 The result also meant that Ferencváros' 14 consecutive game winning streak came to an end.
-FTC ended up winning the league, finishing 3 points above Újpest.
+FTC ended up winning the league, finishing three points above Újpest.